DorielRivalet/ezlion/README.md

 1. Fork the [repository](https://github.com/DorielRivalet/ezlion/fork).
 2. Deploy the project following the instructions [here](https://vercel.com/docs/deployments/git#deploying-a-git-repository).
+3. Select app/ as the root of the project in Vercel Settings.
-3. Confirm if it worked correctly by checking the API Reference at `https://yourprojectname.vercel.app/api/docs`.
+4. Confirm if it worked correctly by checking the API Reference at `https://yourprojectname.vercel.app/docs`.

 ### Usage